 After learning attorneys Rebecca Eichler and Charlene D’Cruz drove a VW bus to intercept 5000 migrants in central Mexico and offer legal advice in 2018, the protagonists for the documentary became clear.
 By centering the film around brave women attorneys often working for non-profits or completely pro bono, we could show true modern-day heroes standing up to insurmountable odds.
 Women who were trained to use the law to protect the most vulnerable were having their tools systematically twisted, canceled, and pulled out from under their critical work.

-The narrative of Las Abogadas will center around these brave and brilliant women, all who have given us complete access to their lives and their practices.
+The narrative of Las Abogadas centers around these brilliant women, all of whom gave us complete access to their lives and their practices.
 Among their clients, we have been given permission to film heartbreaking and heartwarming refugee stories as well.